asabi/omnifocus2mindmap/README.md

 ## run the script:

-Note: This scripts does a curl request to a Lambda function on AWS that does the actuall conversion of the information into a mindmap (https://json.tomindmap.com)
+Note: This script does a curl request to a Lambda function on AWS that does the actuall conversion of the information into a mindmap (https://json.tomindmap.com).
+The Lambda does everything in memory and does not store any of the information.

 ```
 php ~/Documents/omnifocus2mindmap/of2mm.php
 ```

-This will generate a new file on your desktop named "omnifocus <date and time>.mm"
+This will generate a new file on your desktop named "omnifocus - date and time.mm"

 You can open this file in one of the following mindmapping tools: